Home

 Apprenticeship (A-Z); Employers

 There must be a genuine job available with a contract of employment long enough for an apprentice to complete their apprenticeship.
-Employers must pay an apprentice’s wages, and the role must help them gain the knowledge, skills, and behaviour they need to achieve the apprenticeship with support from the employer.
+Employers must pay an apprentice’s wages and the role must help them gain the knowledge, skills, and behaviour they need to achieve the apprenticeship with support from the employer.

 Apprenticeship is an effective and productive way to grow talent and develop a multi-talented, motivated, and skilled workforce.
 Following are some known facts about apprenticeships (https://www.apprenticeships.gov.uk/employers/benefits-of-hiring-apprentice#):